ubercomrade/esdeg/README.md

 **Second positional argument** `promoters`:

 Argument `promoters` is the path to file with promoters in FASTA format.
-Promoters have to have same length.
+Promoters should have same length.
 After ">" unique gene ID have to be written (>ENSG00000160072::1:1469886-1472284 or >ENSG00000160072)

 [Example](https://github.com/ubercomrade/esdeg/blob/main/example/hs.ensembl.promoters.fa.xz):
 ```